Methodology

 1.1 Aims of the study

 The survey was funded by the Department for Education (DfE) and carried out by Ipsos.
 The study has two key objectives.
 The first is to provide salient, up-to-date information on parents’ use of childcare and early years provision, and their views and experiences.
-The second is to continue the time series statistics – which have now been running for over ten years – on issues covered throughout the survey series.
-With respect to both of these objectives, the study aims to provide information to help monitor effectively the progress of policies in the area of childcare and early years education.
+The second is to continue the time series statistics – which have now been running for over eleven years – on issues covered throughout the survey series.
+With respect to these objectives, the study aims to provide information to help monitor effectively the progress of policies in childcare and early years education.

 1.2 Time series of the Childcare and early years survey of parents

-There are a number of questions for which trend data extends to the beginning of the time series which include the use of childcare by families and children, and parents’ perceptions of local childcare (the level of information about local childcare, the availability of local childcare, the quality of local childcare, and the affordability of local childcare).
-Changes to the questionnaire over time has meant that in many instances though it is not possible to provide direct comparisons that extend to the beginning of the time series.
+There are several questions for which trend data extends to the beginning of the time series which include the use of childcare by families and children, and parents’ perceptions of local childcare (the level of information about local childcare, the availability of local childcare, the quality of local childcare, and the affordability of local childcare).
+Changes to the questionnaire over time has meant that in many instances though, it is not possible to provide direct comparisons that extend to the beginning of the time series.

 2. Overview of the study design